 The Licensee shall implement sediment and erosion control measures, as required, prior to and during all Phases of the Mary River Project to prevent and/or minimize sediment loading into Water.

-The Board has approved, with the issuance of the Amended Licence or the ccarried forward from the Existing Licence, the following Plans:
+The Board has approved, with the issuance of the Licence or the carried forward from the Existing Licence, the Plans listed in Part B, Item 14, and Schedule K.

-Borrow Pit and Quarry Management Plan (BAF-PH1-830-P16-0004, Rev 0), March 20, 2014;

-Baffinland Iron Mines Corporation Mary River Project Operations and Management Plan Milne Inlet Quarry (Q1), dated January 12, 2012;

-Baffinland Iron Mines Corporation Mary River Project Operations and Management Plan Mary River Mine Site Quarry (QMR2), dated January 12, 2012;

-Baffinland Iron Mines Corporation Mary River Project Operations and Management Plan Steensby Inlet Quarry (QS2), dated January 12, 2012;

-Baffinland Iron Mines Corporation Mary River Project Quarry Operations and Management Plan: Quarry Q7 + 500, dated January 11, 2012;

-Baffinland Iron Mines Corporation Mary River Project Quarry Operations and Management Plan: Quarry Q133 +500, dated January 11, 2012;

-Baffinland Iron Mines Corporation Mary River Project Quarry Operations and Management Plan: Quarry Q77 +200, dated February 2012; and

-Phase 1 Waste Rock Management Plan (BAF-PH1-830-P16-0029, Rev 0), April 30, 2014.

-The Licensee shall submit to the Board for review, an addendum to the Plan referred to in Part D, Item 6a 5a for any quarry site selected for future development that the plan does not adequately address.
-If the content of the existing quarry plan referred to under Part D, Item 6a, 5a does not adequately address the proposed activities for the management requirements of the selected Quarry site, the Licensee shall submit to the Board for approval, a site-specific Quarry management plan.
+The Licensee shall submit to the Board for review, an addendum to the Borrow Pit and Quarry Management Plan for any quarry site selected for future development that the plan does not adequately address.
+If the content of the existing quarry plan referred to under the Borrow Pit and Quarry Management Plan does not adequately address the proposed activities for the management requirements of the selected Quarry site, the Licensee shall submit to the Board for approval, a site-specific Quarry management plan.

 The Licensee shall inspect daily, the areas of the Mary River Project site affected activities during the Construction, Operations and other phase of the project, including the Early Revenue Phase, for signs of erosion.